-Take the ALEKS Exam
+Take the ALEKS math assessment

 Email Marshall Smith if you need help from CU that the FAQ page doesn't address.